MEDIAN – The Bertelsmann Data Science Program

 - M.Sc. or Ph.D. in a quantitative field such as Data Science, Computer Science, Statistics, Engineering, Applied Mathematics, Physics or related topics

-- Advanced knowledge of standard methods across the entire data science processing pipeline
+- Advanced knowledge of standard methods across the entire data science pipeline

-- Proven experience in working with big data (via internships, research projects etc.)
+- Proven experience working with data science (via internships, research projects etc.)

 - Problem-solving mindset with strong relationship building, collaborative and communication skills